UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

 - Directly on the login nodes: **only** do this for short jobs that do not take a lot of resources
 - As an interactive job on the computer nodes, launched via the batch system
-- Jupyter notebooks (UPPMAX)
+- Jupyter notebooks on compute node.

 General
 -------

-In order to run interactively, you need to have compute nodes allocated to run on, and this is done through the batch system.
+In order to run interactively, you need to have compute nodes allocated to run on, and this is done through the Slurm system.

 Because you will have to wait until the nodes are allocated, and because you cannot know when this happens, this is not usually a recommended way to run Julia, but it is possible.